rafflesargentina/l5-filterable-sortable/README.md

 }
 ```

-Additionally you access these static class methods to get sorter class protected data: getDefaultOrder(), getDefaultOrderByKey().
-Access getAppliedSorters() to get applied sorters from request.
+Also you can access these static class methods to get sorter class protected data: getOrderKey(), getOrderByKey(), getDefaultOrder(), getDefaultOrderBy().
+Use getAppliedSorters() to get applied sorters from request.
 Or listOrderByKeys() to populate a dropdown selector.

-You can get filtered and sortered records for your model, from controller or anywhere you want like this:
+You can get filtered and sortered records from your model from controller or anywhere you want like this:

 ``` php
 // ...